tbensky/PrologScheduling/README.md

 json :- writeln(']').
 ```

-Note, the `fail` here forces backtracking back up the logic until `room(A,B,[C|D])` fails, meaning we've pulled all occupied rooms from the database.
+Note, the `fail` here forces backtracking back up the logic chain until `room(A,B,[C|D])` fails, meaning we've pulled all occupied rooms from the database.

-This outputs a near valid json representation of the room assignments, that looks like this
+This outputs a *near* valid json representation of the room assignments, that looks like this

 ```json
 [{"room_num":1,"class_name":"[astr-1101-1]","days":"[m,t,w,r]","times":"[7,10,8,0]"},